 The insides of the LOCI-2 are quite amazing.
 The brains of the machine are made up of a total of nine rather large circuit boards.
 The circuit boards are made of fiberglass, and have traces on both sides of the board, with plated-thru holes for connection between each side.
+For the time, plated-thru hole circuit boards were quite advanced.
+Many competitors, especially the Japanese manufacturers, small pieces of wire inserted in holes to conduct signals from one side of the board to another, as their manufacturing processes simply could not create plated-thru holes.
 The edge-card fingers are simple tin-plated copper, and prone to corrosion, which can make the machine act very strangely if not kept corrosion-free.
-Some of the circuit boards have dates as part of the circuit board artwork.
+Some of the circuit boards in the museum's machines have dates as part of the circuit board artwork.
 Most of the dates, which I assume are used to keep track of circuit board revisions, are from the late 1965 (September) through early 1966 (April) timeframe.
 Each of the circuit boards contains a great many transistors, and literally hundreds of diodes, along with myriad resistors and capacitors.
 Each board has an aluminum stiffener pop-riveted to the top edge of the board to add mechanical stability to the board.
 The circuit boards plug into a hand-wired backplane that provides interconnections between the boards as well as connections to the keyboard assembly.
 The cards are retained by aluminum panels on each end that have plastic card guides to keep the cards in alignment.
 Of the nine circuit boards in the machine, only three have obvious functions.
 All of the rest of the boards seem to be a fairly random scattering of diode-resistor and transistor logic gate circuits and flip flops.
 Dr. Wang was quite protective of his designs, and rumor has it that efforts were purposely made to make it difficult to reverse-engineer the design of the machine.

 1501A Instruction Register and Decoder (Left) & 1401A Display (Right) Boards